mjordan/islandora_feeds/modules/islandora_feeds_derivs/README.md

 ![Islandora Feeds Derivs](https://dl.dropboxusercontent.com/u/1015702/linked_to/islandora_feeds_derivs_admin.png)

-To see the module in action, enable it, generate some Islandora objects using Islandora Feeds, look at thoese objects' MODS datastreams, and modify the module to suit your own needs.
+To see the module in action, enable it, generate some Islandora objects using Islandora Feeds, look at those objects' MODS datastreams, and modify the module to suit your own needs.

 ## Usage